Select a location

 Experience has included advising:

-- MTN Uganda for its USD150 million initial public offer - the first telecommunications sector public offer in Uganda; the largest ever public offer in the history of the Ugandan capital markets; the first public offer to utilise digital channels (including mobile money) and the largest public offer in Africa in 2021.
+• MTN Group and MTN Uganda for MTN Uganda’s US$ 150 million initial public offer and listing - the first telecommunications sector public offer in Uganda; the largest ever public offer in the history of the Ugandan capital markets; the first public offer to utilise digital channels (including mobile money) and the largest public offer in Africa in 2021.

-- The lenders, led by the International Finance Corporation and African Development Bank as mandated lead arrangers, for the USD403 million project re-financing of the 250 MW Bujagali II hydro power dam.
+• The lenders, led by the International Finance Corporation and the African Development Bank, for the US$ 403 million project re-financing of the 250 MW Bujagali II hydro power dam.

 Professional Qualifications